ahmadmac01/Text-Summarization-and-Translation/README.md

-# Text-Summarization-and-Translation
+# Novel Text-Summarization-and-Translation

-This project provides a simple web application for text summarization and translation using Streamlit and Hugging Face Transformers library.
-The app allows users to input a paragraphs of text, generate a concise summary in English, and then translate that summary into Urdu.
+This project provides a simple web application for novel text summarization and translation using Streamlit and Hugging Face Transformers library.
+The app allows users to input a paragraphs of Novel, generate a concise summary in English, and then translate that summary into Urdu.

 ## Features